Holy Grail: Relics

 In the wake of the Arthurian romances, several artifacts came to be identified as the Holy Grail in medieval relic veneration.
 These artifacts are said to have been the vessel used at the Last Supper, but other details vary.
 Despite the prominence of the Grail literature, traditions about a Last Supper relic remained rare in contrast to other items associated with Jesus' last days, such as the True Cross and Holy Lance.

 One tradition predates the Grail romances: in the 7th century, the pilgrim Arculf reported that the Last Supper chalice was displayed near Jerusalem.
 In the wake of Robert de Boron's Grail works, several other items came to be claimed as the true Last Supper vessel.
 In the late 12th century, one was said to be in Byzantium; Albrecht von Scharfenberg's Grail romance Der Jüngere Titurel associated it explicitly with the Arthurian Grail, but claimed it was only a copy.
 This item was said to have been looted in the Fourth Crusade and brought to Troyes in France, but it was lost during the French Revolution.

 Two relics associated with the Grail survive today.
 The Sacro Catino (Sacred Basin, also known as the Genoa Chalice) is a green glass dish held at the Genoa Cathedral said to have been used at the Last Supper.
 Its provenance is unknown, and there are two divergent accounts of how it was brought to Genoa by Crusaders in the 12th century.
 It was not associated with the Last Supper until later, in the wake of the Grail romances; the first known association is in Jacobus de Voragine's chronicle of Genoa in the late 13th century, which draws on the Grail literary tradition.
 The Catino was moved and broken during Napoleon's conquest in the early 19th century, revealing that it is glass rather than emerald.

 The Holy Chalice of Valencia is an agate dish with a mounting for use as a chalice.
 The bowl may date to Greco-Roman times, but its dating is unclear, and its provenance is unknown before 1399, when it was gifted to Martin I of Aragon.
-By the 14th century an elaborate tradition had developed that this object was the Last Supper chalice.
+By the 14th century, an elaborate tradition had developed that this object was the Last Supper chalice.
 This tradition mirrors aspects of the Grail material, with several major differences, suggesting a separate tradition entirely.
 It is not associated with Joseph of Arimathea or Jesus' blood; it is said to have been taken to Rome by Saint Peter and later entrusted to Saint Lawrence.
-Early references do not call the object the "Grail"; the first evidence connecting it to the Grail tradition is from the 15th century.
-The monarchy sold the cup in the 15th century to Valencia Cathedral, where it remains a significant local icon.
+Early references do not call the object the "Grail".
+The first evidence connecting it to the Grail tradition is from the 15th century, when the monarchy sold the cup to Valencia Cathedral.
+It remains a significant local icon.